ICS427TheWorkoutApp/TheWorkoutApp/README.md

 Progress:

 Webpage Layout Improvement
-  - Navbar
+Navbar
-  - Footer
+Footer
-  - Landing Page Designs
+Landing Page Designs
 Workout Collection
-  - Add Workout
+Add Workout
-  - Workout Database
+Workout Database
-  - Workout Display.
+Workout Display.

 Link: (https://github.com/ICS427TheWorkoutApp/TheWorkoutApp)

 New completions (if any...otherwise you can just note any progress made after previous assignment was submitted)

-Zhuocheng Gan
+- Zhuocheng Gan
   - Webpage Layout Improvement
   - Workout Collection

-Conor Sonoda
+- Conor Sonoda
+  - Page/Collection Work
   - Report on verification process

 Current: What the team member is handling now.

-Zhuocheng Gan
+- Zhuocheng Gan
   - More Functionality Implementation
   - Minor UI Designs

-Conor Sonoda
+- Conor Sonoda
-  -
+  - Analysis work
-  -
+  - Documentation

 Next: What the team member will handle after current task

-Zhuocheng Gan
+- Zhuocheng Gan
   - Cleaning up unused code
   - Security Implementation

-Conor Sonoda
+- Conor Sonoda
-  -
   - Deployment

 This Project is built using the UH Bowfolios template.
 For more information on the Project.
 Please see the following link.
 For details, please see http://bowfolios.github.io/.